ruhajaved/ENCM511_MT_Multimeter/README.md

 2. PIC24F16KA101 MCU
 3. ANSI C

+## Solution

+The following solution was implemented:

+1. When PB1 was pressed, the system was in voltmeter mode, where the ADC was used to sample the analog voltage at a GPIO pin.
+To display the voltage on the terminal, the digital voltage was converted back to analog using the resolution voltage.
+2. When PB2 was pressed, the system was in ohmmeter mode, where the voltage across the resistance under test was measured (one of the resistors in a voltage divider configuration, with the other being a known resistance) using the ADC.
+This was displayed on the terminal using the voltage divider relationship.
+3. When PB3 was pressed, the system was in pulse-meter mode.
+The frequency was determined by starting and stopping a timer from a falling edge to a rising edge on the pulse signal.
+The amplitude was determined by using the ADC to sample the pulse at the rising edge.
+These were displayed on the terminal using a combination of the methods for the voltmeter and ohmmeter modes.

 ## Launch

 In order to successfully execute this project in terms of hardware, ensure that your hardware is: